 For example, I created a resource John and assigned him to the project at 50% (Max Units).

 Then I assigned this resource to a task at 51% that exceeds its max units of 50%.
-In this case Project was supposed to flag John as over allocated resource, but it did not do that.
-The only place where Project show over allocation is in in the time phased portion of the Resource Usage view.
+In this case, Project was supposed to flag John as an overallocated resource, but it did not do that.
+The only place where Project show over allocation is in the time-phased portion of the Resource Usage view.
 Read More

 Multiple relationships between Tasks – using dummy Task in MS PROJECT 2016

-Hi, my last post Multiple relationships between Tasks–is this possible?, caused a lot of reactions. all of them are about using dummy Task.
+Hi, my last post Multiple relationships between Tasks–is this possible?, caused a lot of reactions. all of them are about using dummy Tasks.
 Here is one of them:

 “Insert a dummy milestone to carry part of the logic between the two tasks.
 I.e. “Task1” > SS > “Start Task1” (the dummy milestone) > SS+1 > Task2.
 And “Task1” > FF > “Task2.”